-7.3 Feedback to unsuccessful OSPE candidates
+7.3.
+Feedback to OSPE candidates

-For both the DIMC and FIMC exams, a feedback letter from the College is provided to each candidate who is unsuccessful in the OSPE component.
-This feedback is intended to inform the candidate's personal preparation for a future exam diet.
+For both the DIMC and FIMC exams, a feedback letter from the College is provided to each candidate who attempted the OSPE component.
+This feedback is intended to inform the candidate's personal preparation for re-sitting a future diet, and aid ongoing professional development in those that passed.